Corrections Officer Entrance (CJBAT) Practice Exam 2025 – All-In-One Study Guide for Exam Success!

 Question: 1 / 400

-What is the meaning of the term 'outmoded'?
+What is the meaning of the word 'coerce'?

 Get further explanation with Examzify DeepDiveBeta